 After that you will need to fill in the following information in the new row, under the appropriate columns:

 - Write the food item name

-- Fill in the data for protein, fats and carbs per 100 grams, and divide it by 100
+- Do the data entry for protein, fats, and carbs per 100 grams, and divide it by 100

 For instance, 100 grams of unpopped popcorn kernels contain 77.78 grams of carbs, so I will need to input “=77.78/100” in the empty cell under the “Carbs (Grams)” column.